-Image processing is a key aspect of vision systems because it deals with transforming images in order to extract certain information.
+Image processing is a key aspect of AI vision systems since it involves transforming images in order to extract certain information or optimize it for subsequent tasks in a computer vision system.
 Basic image processing techniques include smoothing, sharpening, contrasting, de-noising or colorization.

 A common application of image processing is super-resolution.
 This technique typically transforms low-resolution images into high-resolution images.
 Super-resolution is a major challenge most computer vision engineers encounter because they often get the model information from low-quality images.

 Existing architectures for OCR extractions include EasyOCR, Python-tesseract, or Keras-OCR.
-This technology is widespread and used for Number Plate Recognition as an example.
+These machine learning software tools are popularly used for Number Plate Recognition as an example.